180D-FW-2022/Team8/README.md

 # Magic Mirror

-First you will need a Rasperry Pi 3 and to connect that to a monitor.
+First you will need a Rasperry Pi 3 or 4 and to connect that to a monitor.
 Then you can download all the files to your pi and it should be able to run.